-You all may know the story of Saint Lawrence (+258) a Spaniard from Valencia, chosen in the very bloom of his early maturity by the intelligent and saintly Pope Sixtus II to be Archdeacon of Rome, in charge of distributing the wealth of the Church.
+Saint Lawrence (+258) lives on in legend, a Spaniard from Valencia, chosen in the very bloom of his early maturity by the intelligent and saintly Pope Sixtus II to be Archdeacon of Rome, in charge of distributing the wealth of the Church.
 Lawrence’s parents were martyrs – how soon after his birth we know not, but they must have had a good hand in raising the lad before their own witness.

 Lawrence’s own sanctity shines through the ages and the legends told of him.
 In the persecution of Valerian in 258 – mentioned a few days ago – all Christians were to apostatize, or in all likelihood face a swift and sure death.
 They came for the Pope on August 6th, and then for Lawrence, from whom they demanded all the Church’s riches, to be put into the Emperor’s coffers.
 Lawrence asked for a few days to get things organized.

-And he did, distributing as much of the wealth to the poor as he could, to keep it off the hands of greedy and wasteful government apparatchiks.
-He then gathered together all the same poor, the lame, the sick and other ‘deplorables’, and said to the magistrate, who was licking his chops in anticipation of buckets of gold coins: ‘Behold, here are the Church’s riches’ declared the Deacon.
+He took the time to distribute as much of the wealth to the poor as he could, to keep it off the hands of greedy and wasteful Roman officials.
+He then gathered together all the same poor, the lame, the sick and other ‘deplorables’, and said to the magistrate, who was licking his chops in anticipation of buckets of gold coins: ‘Behold, here are the Church’s riches’ declared the Deacon, ‘The Church is rich, far richer than your emperor!’

-Of course, the Magistrate was furious at his avarice being so publicly mocked, and ordered Lawrence to be slowly roasted over a gridiron, rather than the merciful decapitation.
-When he had been suffering for quite some time, he cheerfully retorted to his tormentors: ‘You can turn me over…I’m quite done on this side’.
-He was not yet 33 years old.
+The Magistrate, furious at his avarice being so publicly mocked, ordered Lawrence to be slowly roasted over a gridiron, rather than the relatively merciful decapitation.
+When he had been suffering for quite some time, Lawrence cheerfully retorted to his tormentors: ‘You can turn me over…I’m quite done on this side’.
+He was not yet 33 years old, and, is, not surprisingly, the patron saint of chefs, cooks and comedians.

 We need more cheerful saints, who look upon the world and their own lives, as a path and a means to a much more real life, and so can look at all things with some air of healthy detachment.
 As Pope Leo XIII put it, only in heaven will we truly begin to live.